joist-orm/joist-orm/docs/docs/modeling/lifecycle-hooks.md

 sidebar_position: 4
 ---

-Joist supports hooks that can run business logic at varies stages in an entity's lifecycle, for example to implement business logic like "when an author is updated, always do x/y/z".
+Joist supports hooks that can run business logic at varies stages in an entity's lifecycle, for example to implement business logic like "when an `Author` entity is updated, always do x/y/z".

 ### Setup